PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit converts the adjacent singleton-Reshape and stale NCHW-to-NHWC Transpose repairs in front of NHWC Conv inputs to differential `ModelIRGraphIndex` updates.
-Conv candidates, adapter producers, and exact single-consumer guards now come from one index; Conv input rewrites and adapter removal update it in place.
-The primary and fallback repair pairs each share one index instead of rebuilding producer and consumer maps before each match.
-Multiple matches, filter-channel guards, fan-out and graph-output preservation, and the complete former pair result are characterized exactly.
+The latest implementation unit converts the wrong-way NCHW-to-NHWC Transpose- before-Conv sanitizer to differential `ModelIRGraphIndex` updates.
+Indexed Transpose candidates and consumer lists replace the complete consumer-map rebuild that formerly ran after every match.
+All accepted Conv input rewrites and Transpose removals update the same function-owned index.
+Multiple matches, multi-Conv fan-out, non-Conv fan-out, filter-channel mismatch, graph-output preservation, and the complete former result are characterized exactly.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.